Topics Map > Research Policy and Compliance > Conflict of Interest (COI) and Outside Activities Reporting (OAR) > COI

 Reports to Funding Agencies

-As a condition of eligibility to receive grants or cooperative agreements for research from the Public Health Service, UW-Madison must provide reports on financial conflicts of interest to the appropriate PHS Awarding Component in the time and manner specified in the regulations and outlined in Financial Conflict of Interest Policy and Procedures: Guidance Document
+As a condition of eligibility to receive grants or cooperative agreements for research from the Public Health Service, UW–Madison must provide reports on financial conflicts of interest to the appropriate PHS Awarding Component in the time and manner specified in the regulations and outlined in the Guidance Document.

 Reconsideration of COI Committee Decisions

 An investigator may request reconsideration of any COI Committee determination that affects his or her ability to participate, or conditions of participation, in federally funded or human subjects research.
-Investigators have twenty (20) business days from receipt of notification from the COI Committee or a UW-Madison IRB conveying the determination to request reconsideration.
-Individuals must make requests in writing and direct them to the Associate Vice Chancellor for Research Policy.
+Investigators have twenty (20) business days from receipt of notification from the COI Committee or a UW–Madison IRB conveying the determination to request reconsideration.
+Individuals must make requests in writing and direct them to the Associate Vice Chancellor for Research Policy and Integrity.

 UW–Madison monitors compliance with management plans on an ongoing basis.

 Deliberate misrepresentation of information to the COI Committee or an IRB or failure to comply with the terms of this policy or a management plan may result in sanctions including disciplinary actions and/or loss of privilege to serve as an investigator on federally funded research projects or human subjects research protocols.

-In the case of research funded by the Public Health Service, instances of noncompliance trigger additional obligations of UW-Madison to the PHS Awarding Component.
-In such situations, UW-Madison must follow the appropriate reporting and review processes detailed in the Financial Conflict of Interest Policy and Procedures: Guidance Document
+In the case of research funded by the Public Health Service, instances of noncompliance trigger additional obligations of UW–Madison to the PHS Awarding Component.
+In such situations, UW–Madison must follow the appropriate reporting and review processes detailed in the Guidance Document.

 In any case in which the Department of Health and Human Services determines that a PHS-funded project of clinical research whose purposes is to evaluate the safety or effectiveness of a drug, medical device, or treatment has been designed, conducted, or reported by an investigator with a financial conflict of interest that was not managed or reported as required by federal regulations, the Investigator shall be required to disclose the FCOI in each public presentation of the results of the research and to request an addendum to previously published presentations to indicate the existence of the FCOI.